2004 Venezuelan recall referendum: Constitutional basis

+Protests

+In February 2003, the National Electoral Council announced that the signatures presented to request the recall referendum had to be examined a second time.
+Protests against the decision began on 27 February 2004 in Caracas and fifteen other cities of the country, lasting five consecutive days.
+Negotiations between the opposition and government agreeing on signatures led to the end of the protests.
+During the protests, 9 people were killed, of which at least 4 were due to the response of security officials, hundreds were injured and 300 were arrested.

-The signature collection drive
+Signature collection drive

 In August 2003, about 3.2 million signatures were presented by Súmate, a Venezuelan volunteer civil association, founded in 2002.
 These signatures were rejected by the National Electoral Council (CNE) on the grounds that they had been collected prematurely; i.e., before the midpoint of the presidential term.

-In September 2003, The Economist reported that the government used a "rapid reaction" squad to raid the offices of CNE (the government body overseeing the petition drive), where the petitions were stored.
+In September 2003, that the government used a "rapid reaction" squad to raid the offices of CNE, the government body overseeing the petition drive, where the petitions were stored.

 In November 2003, the opposition collected a new set of signatures, with 3.6 million names produced in four days.
 The CNE rejected the petition, saying that only 1.9 million were valid, while 1.1 million were dubious and 460,000 completely invalid.
 Reaction to the decision to reject the petition (for the second time) resulted in riots that led to nine dead, 339 arrested, and 1,200 injured.
 The petitioners appealed to the Electoral Chamber of the Venezuelan Supreme Court.
 The court reinstated over 800,000 of the disputed signatures, bringing the total to 2.7 million, above the 2.4 million needed to authorise the referendum.
 However, about a week later, the Constitutional chamber of the Supreme Court overturned the Electoral chamber's ruling alleging that the latter did not have jurisdiction for that ruling.

 The list of signatories was subsequently collected by the government.
 The names of petition signers were posted publicly online in what became known as the Tascón List.
 The president of the Venezuelan Workers Confederation was quoted by the Associated Press as claiming that the Chávez government had begun dismissing petition signers from government ministries, the state oil company, the state water company, the Caracas Metro, and public hospitals and municipal governments controlled by Chávez's party.
 The Associated Press also quoted Venezuela's Health Minister as justifying petition related layoffs by saying "all those who have signed to activate the recall referendum against President Chávez should be fired from the Health Ministry".
 He retracted these remarks several days later by saying that they were his own personal opinions and not a matter of public policy.

-As a compromise, the CNE set aside five days in May 2004 to allow the owners of disputed signatures to confirm that they did, in fact, back the referendum call: this was known as the reparo process.
-At the end of that verification effort, the total number of signatures stood at 2,436,830, according to the CNE.
-Thus, the target had been reached and the referendum could take place.
-During that time, thousands of forged ID cards and equipment to create forged ID cards were confiscated by the police.
-Supporters of Chávez believed that the opposition used these to forge signatures.
-The opposition claimed that the equipment and the ID cards were planted.

 The CNE later admitted that 15,863 signatures of those signatures that were verified in May 2004 belonged to people who had died in 2003.